Yandex Cloud

 gRPC API

-2. Click the cluster name and select the Logs tab.
+3. Click the name of your cluster and select the Logs tab.

 If you do not have the Yandex Cloud CLI installed yet, install and initialize it.